Gabriele91/DENN/README.md

 # DENN: Differential Evolution for Neural Networks

-DENN is a framework designed and developed aims to train Deep Neural Networks using the Differential Evolution as the optimizer.
+DENN is a framework designed and developed to train Deep Neural Networks using the Differential Evolution as the optimizer.

+# How to use

+First of all you have to generate the dataset file, in order to do that, execution the following commands:

+    cd dataset
+    python3 build_*
+    cd ..

+Then compile the DENN framework, running  the following command:

+    make release

+Finally, choude one of the template and run it, for instance:

+    Relese/DENN-float template/JADE_NN_MNIST.config

 ## History
 The first implementation of this algorithm was in [2017](https://github.com/Gabriele91/DENN-Tensorflow/) .
 Then we have developed a standard-alone implementation: [DENN-LITE](https://github.com/Gabriele91/DENN-LITE/), on which we have implemented the JADE, ADE, SHADE, and other DE variants, applied on classification and [algorithm learning problems](https://github.com/Gabriele91/DENN-LITE/tree/nram).